Avatar (computing): Non-gaming online worlds

 Avatars in non-gaming online worlds are used as two- or three-dimensional human or fantastic representations of a person's inworld self.
 Such representations are a tool which facilitates the exploration of the virtual universe, or acts as a focal point in conversations with other users, and can be customized by the user.
 Usually, the purpose and appeal of such universes is to provide a large enhancement to common online conversation capabilities, and to allow the user to peacefully develop a portion of a non-gaming universe without being forced to strive towards a pre-defined goal.

 The earliest avatars of this form were text-based descriptions employed by players within MUDs.
 These often allowed players to express an identity disparate from their public one within an interactive environment.
 For instance, LambdaMOO allowed a choice of 11 different genders, which could be changed at the user's will.
 The visually-based game Habitat also used the term to refer to players within the game world.
-A later example is Linden Labs' Second Life, which has the player use a custom avatar to interact in a virtual 3D world; after peaking in 2007, its user count declined due to the encroachment of more traditional platforms such as Facebook.
+A later example is Linden Lab's Second Life, which has the player use a custom avatar to interact in a virtual 3D world; after peaking in 2007, its user count declined due to the encroachment of more traditional platforms such as Facebook.
 More recently, the concept has been combined with virtual reality; VRChat allows the user to interact with other avatars in custom environments, and Mark Zuckerberg's Meta Platforms has promoted it as part of his vision of a metaverse.

 Many modern virtual worlds provide users with advanced tools to customize their representations, allowing them to change shapes, hair, skins and also genre.
 Moreover, there is a secondary industry devoted to the creations of products and items for the avatars.
 Some companies have also launched social networks and other websites for avatars such as Koinup, Myrl, and Avatars United.

 Lisa Nakamura has suggested that customizable avatars in non-gaming worlds tend to be biased towards lighter skin colors and against darker skin colors, especially in those of the male gender.
 In Second Life avatars are created by residents and take any form, and range from lifelike humans to robots, animals, plants and legendary creatures.
 Avatar customization is one of the most important entertainment aspects in non gaming virtual worlds, such as Second Life, IMVU, and Active Worlds.
 Some evidence suggests that avatars that are more anthropomorphic are perceived to be less credible and likeable than images that are less anthropomorphic.
 Social scientists at Stanford's Virtual Human Interaction Lab examine the implications, possibilities, and transformed social interaction that occur when people interact via avatars.